Amazon studies and statistics for sellers – all relevant developments of the last few years

 SL Repricer_CTA

-Refund Claims from FBA Errors
+Refund claims from FBA errors

 In the last 18 months, shipping prices from Asia to Europe increased by 700 percent.
 In the USA, they rose by 900 percent last year.

-And what are the vendors doing?
+And what do the vendors do?

-Amazon Studies and Statistics – Conclusion
+Amazon studies and statistics – conclusion

 Image credits in the order of the images: Fig. 1, 2, 3 & 6 @ marketplacepulse.com / Fig. 4 @ cbinsights.com / Fig. 5 @ fbx.freightos.com / Fig. 7 @ pattern.com; profitero.com